 James Michener's excellent introduction to Hawaii's history through expert and very accurate storytelling by one of America's favorite authors.

 Scott Cunningham takes us on a mystical trip into paradise.
-His book is concise, clearly written, and categorized neatly into 3 sections; explaining the connections between the deities, people, myth, religion, magic, and land.
-The book also includes is a Hawaiian glossary and Hawaiian lunar calendar.
+His book is concise, clearly written, and categorized neatly into three sections, explaining the connections between the deities, people, myth, religion, magic, and land.
+The book also includes a Hawaiian glossary and Hawaiian lunar calendar.

 Margaret Beckwith's classic work of folklore and ethnology and one of the definitive treatments of Hawaiian mythology and religion.